barumau/pandunia/espani/darse.md

 ### Respuestas

-1. le no safa kamare.
+1. le no safa kamar.
 2. un kupe no hali.
-3. dul waf no niama supe.
+3. dul waf no yama supe.
 4. le no tena waf e maw. / le tena no waf e no maw.
-5. xefe niama cay a no kafe.
+5. shef yama chay a no kafe.
 6. mame tena no waf a dul maw.